AhnYeonghoo/AhnYeonghoo/README.md

     System.out.println("Hello world !
 My name is Yeonghoo");
     System.out.println("a sophomore in the Department of Computer Science and Engineering at Chungbuk National University.");
     System.out.println("I've been doing the GitHub 1 commit challenge for a year");
-    System.out.println("and I'm interested in Java & SpringBoot") }
+    System.out.println("and I'm interested in Java & SpringBoot");
+  }
 }
 ```